-Hygromycin B, an aminoglycoside antibiotic synthesized by Streptomyces hygroscopicus, inhibits protein synthesis by interfering with 70S ribosomal translocation and inducing misreading of mRNA template, thus killing prokaryotes (such as bacteria), eukaryotes (such as yeasts, fungi) and higher mammalian eukaryotes.
+Hygromycin B, an aminoglycoside antibiotic synthesized by Streptomyces hygroscopicus, inhibits protein synthesis by interfering with 70S ribosomal translocation and inducing misreading of mRNA template.
+Thus killing prokaryotes (such as bacteria), eukaryotes (such as yeasts, fungi) and higher mammalian eukaryotes.

-Hygromycin resistance genes (hyg or hph) derived from Escherichia coli encode hygromycin B phosphotransferase, which detoxifies hygromycin B into a non-biologically active phosphorylated product, making it an excellent selective marker for screening and culturing prokaryotic or eukaryotic cells successfully transfected with hytromycin resistance genes.
-In addition, due to different modes of action, Hygromycin B is often used in combination with G418 or Blasticidin S for selection of dual-resistant cell lines.
-Hygromycin B can also be used as an antiviral agent because it selectively penetrates into cells with increased membrane permeability due to viral infection and inhibits translation.
+Hygromycin resistance genes (hyg or hph) derived from Escherichia coli encode hygromycin B phosphotransferase, which detoxifies hygromycin B into a non-biologically active phosphorylated product, Imaking it a very useful selective marker for screening and culturing prokaryotic or eukaryotic cells successfully transfected with hytromycin resistance genes.
+In addition, due to different modes of action, Hygromycin B is often used in combination with G418 or Blasticidin S for selection of dual-resistant positive cell lines.
+Hygromycin B can also be used as an antiviral agent because it selectively penetrates into cells with increased membrane permeability due to viral infection and has the effect of inhibits translation.
 It can also act as insect-repellant via mixed with animal feed.